- ISBN: 9780300140460 (hardcover) :

 - Publisher: New Haven, Conn. : Yale University Press, c2012.

-- 1 copy at Northern Essex Community College.
+- 1 of 1 copy available at Northern Essex Community College.

 |Library||Location||Call Number||Status||Due Date|